Improving Deep Neural Network Classification Confidence using Heatmap-based eXplainable AI: Results and Discussions

 The higher the CO scores are, the better is the improvement in predictive probability.
 Is it possible to achieve even higher improvement, i.e. higher CO score?
-Fig. \ref{fig:cogap} and \ref{fig:cogap2} show the boxplots of CO scores for AX process applied on all six XAI methods we tested in this experiment; histograms applied on select XAI methods are also shown.
+Figure \ref{fig:cogap} and \ref{fig:cogap2} show the boxplots of CO scores for AX process applied on all six XAI methods we tested in this experiment; histograms applied on select XAI methods are also shown.
 Different XAI methods achieve different CO scores.
 For pneumonia dataset, very high CO scores (over 80) are attained by Deconvolution methods.
 For ImageNet, highest CO scores attained are around 10.
 To attain even higher scores, Generative AX (GAX) will be used.

-Using GAX on ImageNet, \(s_{co}\ge 48\) can be attained as shown in fig. \ref{fig:gax_op}, where the time evolution of CO score for each image is represented by a curve.
+Using GAX on ImageNet, \(s_{co}\ge 48\) can be attained as shown in Figure \ref{fig:gax_op}, where the time evolution of CO score for each image is represented by a curve.
 For Resnet34, most of the images attains \(s_{co}\ge 48\) within 50 iterations.
 Alexnet GAX optimization generally takes more iterations to achieve the target.
 High \(s_{co}\) implies high confidence in making the correct prediction.
 We have thus obtained heatmaps and attribution values with computational relevance i.e. they can be used to improve the model's performance.
 Note: (1) all images tested do attain the target \(s_{co}\) (not shown), although some of the images took a few hundreds iterations (2) we exclude images where predictions are made incorrectly by the pre-trained or fine-tuned model.
-By comparison, in general, using heatmaps derived from existing methods for AX process does not yield positive CO scores i.e. does not improve predictive probability for the correct class (see especially fig. \ref{fig:cogap2}(B)).
+By comparison, in general, using heatmaps derived from existing methods for AX process does not yield positive CO scores i.e. does not improve predictive probability for the correct class (see especially Figure \ref{fig:cogap2}(B)).
 Furthermore, for ImageNet, typically, \(s_{co}\le 10\).
-Other boxplots are shown in appendix fig. \ref{fig:more_boxplots}.
+Other boxplots are shown in appendix (including results run with pytorch v2.0).

+The improvement of predictive accuracy across the entire samples within a particular dataset has been limited.
+As shown in table \ref{table:allacc} (appendix), we only observe small improvements for instances where the original performances are sub-optimal (coloured blue).
+To be fair, some of them can even be ruled out as noise.
+Some other methods retain their classification accuracy, which means they effectively improve the classification confidence at no cost, but some methods such as InputXGradient have degraded the accuracy across all datasets and models.